linroger/FinanceCompendium/II. Economics/International/International Finance/International Finance Full chapters/04 Macroeconomic Policy Open Economy.md

 marginal propensities to save and import, the income and interest elasticity of demand for money, the price elasticity of demand for imports and exports, and the responsiveness of investment to interest rate variations.

-4.14 LIMITATIONS OF THE MUNDELL–FLEMING MODEL
+## 4.14 Limitations of the Mundell–Fleming Model

 Te IS–LM–BP model has been one of the major policy models underlying economic policy formulation